ZoranPandovski/BookingScraper/readme.md

 # Booking site web scraper

-Web scraper that downloads all of the accommodations in Macedonia and saves them in a file.
+Web scraper that downloads all of the accommodations for the chosen country and saves them in a file.

 ## Installation
 Create virtual environment and run: